 The Beginning Stages of Gambling Disorder

-Even as a kid if you decide to risk one of your toys for a better one through a game of chance or skill, then you are technically engaging in gambling.
-Surrounding yourself with friends, family, and acquaintances while going to a casino can sharply decrease how much money you spend.
+Even as a kid if you decide to risk one of your toys for a better toy through a game of chance or skill, then you are technically engaging in gambling.
+Unlike the seed of a plant, this is one seed you do not want to water, feed, and let grow.

 How Much Does Losing Bother You?

 One of the earliest steps that is often a precursor to a gambling addiction is your emotional response after a loss.
 Just because the contestant went for the million and lost doesn’t mean they had a gambling addiction.